pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 1. **Serverless Migration Finalization**

-   - Remove any legacy backend/server.js or similar files if present (none found)
    - Test all serverless endpoints in staging/production
    - Update environment variables and secrets in Vercel dashboard as needed